|Semester 1 Credit Value:||20|

 The lectures are designed to provide students with overviews of the key issues surrounding the relationship between democracy and the constitution, drawing on empirical examples where appropriate.

-The seminars will provide an active learning environment in which the understanding of this relationship will be enhanced and in which theoretical and practical controversies surrounding democracy and the constitution introduced in the lectures can be critically explored in greater depth by students.
+The seminars will provide an active learning environment in which the understanding of this relationship will be enhanced and in which theoretical and practical controversies surrounding democracy and the constitution, as introduced in the lectures, can be critically explored in greater depth by students.

 The format of resits will be determined by the Board of Examiners

-The 2,500 word essay will provide students with the opportunity to explore a particular aspect (or aspects) of the relationship between democracy and constitutionalism in greater depth.
+The 2,000 word essay will provide students with the opportunity to explore a particular aspect (or aspects) of the relationship between democracy and the constitution in greater depth.
 The essay will provide a means of assessing the ability of each student to synthesise the material gained from lectures and seminars with research conducted through independent study.
 The essay will also assess the ability of each student to critically and succinctly evaluate such material.

 An alternative form of assessment will be set for exchange students from non-English speaking home institutions replacing the examination.
 The alternative form of assessment is set in accordance with the University Assessment tariff.